gnadare/gnadare.github.io/content/authors/admin/_index.md

     url: https://www.kiu.edu.ge/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Noncommutative Topology, Operator Algebras and Category Theory.
+bio: I am a research mathematician interested in Noncommutative Topology, Operator Algebras and Category Theory.

 # Interests to show in About widget
 interests: